 How to Reheat Eggplant Parmesan in a Microwave

 Reheating in a microwave is great if you enjoy your eggplant parmesan soft.
-The oven will achieve a better texture, but a microwave will heat the dish through efficiently and leave it nice and chewy.
+The oven will achieve a better texture, but a microwave will heat the dish thoroughly and leave it nice and chewy.

 - Begin by transferring the dish into a microwave-safe container, such as a quart container or a glass one.